DigitalPhonetics/IMS-Toucan/README.md

 | CSS10HU      | Hungarian | Single Speaker      | ✅     |                |             |
 | CSS10ES      | Spanish   | Single Speaker      | ✅     |                |             |

+## Embrace Redundancy

+While it is a bad practice to have redundancy in regular code, and as much as possible should be abstracted and parameterized, my experiences in creating this toolkit and working with other toolkits led me to believe that sometimes redundancy is not only ok, it is necessary.
+It enables safety when making changes, because you know that you don't accidentially change too much and cause legacy problems.
+And it allows parameterization to focus on the truly important parameters, which would otherwise drown in tons of case specific parameters.

+Parameterized wrappers around redundant code seems to be a simple solution to get the best of both worlds I believe.
+So every system that one might want to train gets its own unique training pipeline with lots of duplicate code among them.
+And every trained system gets a unique inference interface to load and use it, again with lots of shared code inbetween them.
+This ensures every model can be reproduced and loaded.